codinglead/codinglead.github.io/_posts/2018-11-19-prototypical-inheritance.md

 layout: project
 title: prototypical inheritance
 date: 2018-11-19 4:00 -0700
+updated: 2020-08-12 18:33 -0700
 meta: What is prototype inheritance in javascript.
-Also known as prototypical inheritance.
-It is just a object with methods and properties that is given to non-primitive types.
+It is an object with methods and properties that are given to non-primitive types.
 pic: images/javascript.png
 imgAlt: the JavaScript logo
 tags: ["javascript"]